davesnx/styled-ppx/documents/css-extraction.md

 ignored by the aggregator (forward compatibility).

-The aggregator minifies its output (drops inter-rule newlines) only when **every** contributing input file — every file with harvested rules or an explicit config — declares `env=production`.
+The aggregator minifies its output (drops inter-rule newlines) only when **every** contributing input file — every file with extracted rules or an explicit config — declares `env=production`.
 Mixed inputs mean some library stanzas ran the PPX with production settings and some did not;
 the aggregator warns (visible by default) and falls back to readable